Abhyush15/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A simple html based Tic-Tac-Toe or X-O game.
+A simple html and Javascript based Tic-Tac-Toe or X-O game.

 ## Installation
 Clone or download the repository.